 Method #2 Disable F Mode or F Lock key

 For F mode or F lock key on your keyboard.
-These keys usually make the Print screen not working.
+These keys usually make the Print screen not work.
 So try to press these keys and check if the issue of the print screen not working is resolved.

 - Check for Windows Update: